theOehrly/Fast-F1/README.rst

 Full documentation can be found
 `here <https://theoehrly.github.io/Fast-F1/fastf1.html>`_.

-Setting up an experiment is easy, especially if you are already familiar with pandas and numpy.
+Creating a simple analysis is not very difficult, especially if you are already familiar with pandas and numpy.

 Suppose that we want to analyse the race pace of Leclerc compared to